akazukin5151/atupp/README.md

 python python/reproj_to_meters.py tokyo_pp
 ```

-Distance matrix requires the coordinates to be in meters rather than lat/long.
+Calculating distances requires the coordinates to be in meters rather than lat/long.

 # Analysis